Coopertronic/build4repo/README.md

 `cp -vir *.zst.* ~/pkgbuild/ctos-side-repo/x86_64/`

-##### Warning!

-~~The script will look for older packages of the same suffix and deletes them.
-This has a slight bug at the moment where it does not check if the older files are actually for a different package, meaning that if `calamares` is built after `clalmares-settings` it will delete the settings package as well as the older calamares package.
-This can be an issue if you are building multiple packages as you will need the shortest similar prefixed package to be built first.~~

-This warning has been fixed!

 ### Clean up

 When the package has been successfully built the script will delete everything in the `PKGBUILD` folder and move the `.pkgbuild` folder from ../ back into the `PKGBUILD` folder.